alomia/personal-projects-and-tutorials/C-Programming/03-Program-control-in-c/README.md

-# Introduction to C Programming
+# Program control in c

 This directory contains simple programs written in C.